How much protein per day?

 Protein is the most important macro for body composition.
-Whether you want to lose fat, maintain mass, or build muscle, your protein intake makes the difference.
+Whether you want to lose fat, maintain your mass, or gain muscle, your protein intake makes the difference.

 High-protein recipes

-FoodCraft filters and adapts recipes to hit your protein goal without the headache.
+FoodCraft filters and adapts recipes to reach your protein goal without the headache.

 See recipes